-Kraft Heinz Foods Company ("Kraft Heinz Foods"), a wholly-owned subsidiary of the Company, is the sponsor of the Plan and the Employee Benefits Administration Board of the Company ("EBAB") is responsible for the day-to-day administration and investment operations of the Plan.
-EBAB is responsible for selecting the investment options in which participants elect to invest their Plan accounts, appointing investment managers to manage one or more of the investment options and monitoring the performance of the investment options.
+Kraft Heinz Foods Company ("KHFC"), a wholly-owned subsidiary of the Company, is the sponsor of the Plan, and the Employee Benefits Administration Board of the Company ("EBAB") is responsible for the day-to-day administration and investment operations of the Plan.
+EBAB is responsible for selecting the investment options in which participants elect to invest their Plan accounts, appointing investment managers to manage one or more of the investment options, and monitoring the performance of the investment options.
 The Plan also vests EBAB with authority to control and manage the non-investment operations of the Plan.
+EBAB appointed Newport Trust Company ("Newport") as the independent fiduciary and investment manager of the Kraft Heinz stock fund.